In the last section, we discussed the difficulties surrounding the inclusion of autistic children in a typical school setting.

 3 Steps to Teaching Replacement Behaviors

 I stated to Zeke, "The first step I use is practicing.
 Appropriate replacement behaviors need to be practiced until they become easy and automatic.
-Oliver will want to be secure in his new, appropriate behavior before he’ll completely give up an old behavior he’s grow used to."
+Oliver will want to be secure in his new, appropriate behavior before he’ll completely give up an old behavior he’s grown used to."
 Zeke asked, "How do you suggest we replace Oliver’s behavior besides ‘Look out!’?"
 I replied, "Actually, that’s not a bad idea.
 Oliver could be taught to say, ‘Look out!’ whenever he’s playing basketball and wants someone to move.
 It makes perfect sense, because if that person doesn’t look out, he or she will get hit."

 Zeke asked, "So, should I play more basketball with Oliver and get in his way to teach him to say, ‘Look out’?"
 I responded, "Oliver will need your help and the help of others to teach and reinforce this new behavior until it comes naturally.
 You might need to recruit aides, teachers, therapists, siblings, grandparents and anyone else willing to help so you can set up situations in which Oliver can ask people to move under controlled circumstances."